 UC Santa Barbara is using a litigation financing firm in place of university resources to finance the litigation.
 The use of a litigation financing firm made it possible for UC Santa Barbara to assert its intellectual property rights without spending university resources on litigation.

-As the seller of patented filament LED technology, you are responsible for ensuring that your products are licensed under applicable patents.
-UC Santa Barbara is offering businesses licenses to become “Authorized Retailers” so they can source their filament LED light bulbs from any source they want, as long as they pay the appropriate royalties to UC Santa Barbara.
+As the seller of patented filament LED technology, you are responsible for ensuring that your products are licensed under applicable patents, whether your business acts as a retailer, manufacturer, distributor, or supplier.
+UC Santa Barbara is offering businesses licenses so they can source their filament LED light bulbs from any source they want, as long as appropriate royalties are paid to UC Santa Barbara.
 Businesses that choose to sell this technology without a license from UC Santa Barbara may face legal action.

 Through this license, UC Santa Barbara will receive the compensation it is rightfully owed for exploitation of the patents and can reinvest in research and education.

-Nixon Peabody is a leading international law firm with more than 600 attorneys focusing on litigation, intellectual property, corporate law and other areas of legal practice across industries.
+Nixon Peabody is a leading international law firm with approximately 600 attorneys focusing on litigation, intellectual property, corporate law, and other areas of legal practice across industries.
 The firm has a long history of representing academic institutions around the country and overseas.

 More information on Nixon Peabody can be found at the firm’s website.